CDC says it's OK to get a Covid-19 vaccine alongside other vaccines - KTVZ

 She said the clinical considerations are being updated to say that Covid-19 and other vaccines can be administered “without regard to timing,” including on the same day.

 The change is important because many children remain behind on their regular vaccinations, as the pandemic shut down many non-emergency medical checkups.
-The two-week delay threatened to add another hurdle to getting people protected against Covid-19 as well as other diseases like influenza, tetanus and HPV.
+The two-week delay threatened to add another hurdle to getting people protected against Covid-19 as well as other diseases such as influenza, tetanus and HPV.

 The American Academy of Pediatrics also said Wednesday it supports giving routine childhood vaccines together with coronavirus vaccines.